-When the owners opened the Singapore Flyer, they had high hopes for it being the new icon of the city.
-How the Singapore Flyer ended up in a financial storm merely five years after its grand opening?
-Lack of originality, safety issues, price issues, low attractiveness… all added up to the reasons why it went wrong.
+When the owners opened the Singapore Flyer, they had high hopes for it to be the new icon of the city.
+How did the Singapore Flyer end up in a financial storm merely five years after its grand opening?
+Lack of originality, safety issues, price issues, and low attractiveness… all added up to the reasons why it went wrong.
 As a tourist, it’s the location.
 The entire Marina Bay was under construction for the last ten years, and the wheel doesn’t have the best angle to see the Marina Bay skyline.
-Particularly for a similar price, there’s a Sky Deck in Marina Bay Sands right across the bridge?
+Particularly for a similar price, there’s a Sky Deck in Marina Bay Sands, right across the bridge?

-The Infinity pool and Marina Bay Sands Sky Deck are opened to the hotel guests, where visitors could also enjoy the Sky Deck for a fee.
+The Infinity pool and Marina Bay Sands Sky Deck are open to the hotel guests, and visitors could also enjoy the Sky Deck for a fee.
 Soaring 57 levels above ground the MBS infinity pool is one of the most iconic swimming pools in the world.

 Get to know some fun things around Marina Bay?
-Check out Best Things to See and Do in Marina Bay (Garden by the Bay, ArtScience Museum, Marina Bay Sands, and more!)
+Check out Wonderful Things to See and Do in Marina Bay, Singapore (Garden by the Bay, ArtScience Museum, Marina Bay Sands, and more!)